Cat obesity and weight loss: How to help your cat lose weight

 Cats are fussy eaters and it may take quite a while to introduce them to the new food.

-- Increase to half-and-half for another two to four days
+3. Increase to half-and-half for another two to four days.

-- Then give ¾ of the new diet mixed with ¼ of the old diet for a final three to five days
+4. Then give ¾ of the new diet mixed with ¼ of the old diet for a final three to five days.

-- Switch to the new diet
+5. Switch to the new diet.

 How to let cats get more exercise?

 In an ideal world, we would take a jog with our cats, but we certainly do not live in that world.
-Getting our cats to engage in aerobic activity is not just difficult – it goes against their very nature.
-Cats were not designed to function as scavengers and cooperative hunters the way humans and dogs evolved.
+Getting them to engage in aerobic activity is not just difficult – it goes against their very nature.
+Cats were not designed to function as scavengers and cooperative hunters in the same way humans and dogs evolved.
 Instead, cats evolved as stalkers who expended very little energy in seeking their prey and seldom strayed far from their territory.
 When cats come across prey, they burst into an intensely anaerobic and short-duration pursuit.
 Most wild cats pursue their prey at top speed for less than a minute.
 Once this activity is complete, they require hours to recover for the next hunt.

 The challenge is huge, and owners will require a lot of creativity:

-- Moving the food bowl to different locations in the house, such as upstairs or downstairs and rotate it so that the cat always has to walk to get to its food bowl.
+• Moving the food bowl to different locations in the house, such as upstairs or downstairs and rotate it so that the cat always has to walk to get to its food bowl.
 Cats are smart and if the food bowl moves upstairs, they will move upstairs to find it.

 How often should my cat come in for a recheck or weigh-in?